brettmariani923/privacy-policy.md/README.md

 You consent to monitoring and screenshot features

-You understand Scout depends on websites you manually block
+You understand Scout only monitors sites you add

 Use by minors should be supervised.